briannichols0702/docs/bean-bag/app-policy.md

 11. Contact Us:

-If you have any questions or concerns regarding this App Policy, please contact us at \[contact email or support page].
+If you have any questions or concerns regarding this App Policy, please contact us at support@bescscan.io.

 By using the Bean Bag mobile application, you agree to the terms of this App Policy.